Cash, goals & dictators: Recalling Rivaldo’s spell in Uzbekistan

 Karimova, who also enjoyed a career as a pop star under the name ‘GooGoosha’, was believed to be the de facto controller of Bunyodkor.

-She is currently in custody on charges of corruption.
+She is currently in prison on charges of corruption.

 It’s hard to have a lot of sympathy with Rivaldo after his shortchanging at Bunyodkor.